 Before applying for a card, though, make sure to check out its terms and conditions, or a FAQ page if there is one, just to make sure you fit the criteria for eligibility.
 You can also try getting pre-approved for a credit card.
 It won’t hurt your credit, and it will give you a good idea of your odds if you decide to apply.

-Tire store credit cards require at least fair credit for approval.
-So your best bet is a secured credit card with rewards.
-That means the best tire-purchase credit card for bad credit is the Discover it Secured card because it gives 1 - 2% Cash Back on purchases (doubled year one).
-The Discover it Secured card also has a $0 annual fee.… read full answer
+There are no tire credit cards for bad credit, as the tire store credit cards that are available require at least fair credit for approval.
+So, your best bet is a secured credit card with rewards, since it will be attainable with bad credit and help you save money on your tire purchase.
+As a result, the best tire-purchase credit card for bad credit is the Capital One Quicksilver Secured Cash Rewards Credit Card because it gives 1.5 - 5% cash back on purchases.
+The Capital One Quicksilver Secured Cash Rewards Credit Card also has a $0 annual fee.… read full answer

 The Discount Tire Credit Card is issued by Synchrony Bank, which in turn pulls the credit reports of new applicants from TransUnion.
 If the TransUnion credit report is frozen, they use Experian instead.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.